 - Vaccine side effects are most commonly fever, rash, and local reactions.

 - Duration of vaccine protection is lifelong; no booster is required.

-Measles (rubeola; red measles), mumps, and rubella (German measles) are contagious viral infections spread from person to person.
+Measles (rubeola; red measles), mumps, and rubella (German measles) are contagious viral infections spread from person to person through inhalation of or contact with infected respiratory droplets.
+These infections, each of which can have severe complications, occur nearly worldwide, and risk is greatest for unvaccinated travelers, especially for those exposed in countries with low vaccination rates.
 Humans are the only known natural host for these viruses.

 Measles has been eliminated in the Americas, and the Western Pacific Region is approaching its measles elimination goal.
-However, large outbreaks continue to occur in Africa, Eastern Mediterranean Region, Europe (western and eastern), and Southeast Asia.
-In the U.S., about 50 cases are reported annually, most resulting from international travel.
+However, large outbreaks continue to occur in Africa, the eastern Mediterranean region, Europe (western and eastern), and Southeast Asia.
+In the U.S., about 130 cases are reported annually, mostly after international travel by unvaccinated travelers.